 If you already use a CIM compliant add-on to index your DNS, IP, and HTTP network events, the app will automatically load the events and further configuration is not required.
 If you are not using a CIM compliant add-on already, one must be configured to load data for scoring.

-On the left side of the screen, you will see three tabs: DNS, IP, and HTTP.
-If you click into each, the app will display the data provider health for DNS, IP, and HTTP events.
+On the left side of the screen, you will see tabs for the different telemetry types that the Splunk app can process (e.g. DNS, IP, HTTP, TLS).
+As you click into each, the app will display the data provider health and number of events.
 The autodetect feature will provide you with next steps if no data is found:

 If things are configured correctly, the app will show that it is collecting events:

-If you run into difficulties configuring your data providers, please contact firstname.lastname@example.org with a screenshot showing the raw DNS, IP or HTTP event data within Splunk (including field names, event types, the sourcetype, and index) and provide a sample of the raw data (e.g. 2MB of firewall logs and 2MB of DNS server query logs).
+If you run into difficulties configuring your data providers, please contact email@example.com with a screenshot showing the raw network event data within Splunk (including field names, event types, the sourcetype, and index) and provide a sample of the raw data (e.g. 2MB of firewall or network logs).
 We can quickly prepare a custom data provider add-on that uses CIM compliant field names for you.

 Groups allow you to filter networks and systems within the product UI.
 Upon configuring groups, define the IP ranges of the systems in- and out-of-scope, and trusted destinations, as below.